 Lynne Grey, MA, LPC, LCAS, CSI

-Training Specialties: ASAM, Service Definitions, Service Delivery Options, Opioid Addiction, Substance Use Disorder Treatment Continuum
+Training Specialties: ASAM, Service Definitions, Service Delivery Options, Opioid Addiction, and Substance Use Disorder Treatment Continuum

-Lynne Grey serves as Partners’ Mental Health and Substance Use Disorder Utilization Management Manager.
-Her professional experience includes providing individual, group, and family therapy for adolescents and adults diagnosed with substance use disorders.
+Lynne’s professional experience includes providing individual, group, and family therapy for adolescents and adults diagnosed with substance use disorders.
 Lynne is also involved with Partners’ opioid addiction initiative, providing knowledge and training about treatment options for those struggling with addiction.
-Before coming to Partners, Lynne managed the Substance Abuse Intensive Outpatient Program (SAIOP) and Substance Abuse Comprehensive Outpatient Treatment (SACOT) programs at an agency in Gastonia.

 Larry Holcombe, CCS, CSAC

-Training Specialties: Relative as Direct Support Provider, Provider Monitoring, Dispute Resolution, Plan of Correction Process
+Training Specialties: Relative as Direct Support Provider, Provider Monitoring, Dispute Resolution, and Plan of Correction Process

-Larry has worked over 30 years in the Substance Use field, serving for 18 of his 24 years in the U.S. Navy as a Drug and Alcohol Program Advisor, a Residential Substance Abuse and Addictions Senior Counselor, and facility director of two Outpatient Drug and Alcohol facilities.
+Larry has over 30 years in the substance use field, including time spent in the U.S. Navy as a Drug and Alcohol Program Advisor, a Residential Substance Abuse and Addictions Senior Counselor, and facility director of two Outpatient Drug and Alcohol facilities.
 He has worked extensively with various types of addiction, including drugs and alcohol, food, sex, gambling, adult children of alcoholics, and co-dependency.